Jump to topic

 Asian people are approximately three times more likely to develop MGD than people with European ancestry.

-Wearing contact lenses may increase your chances of MGD.
+Contact lens wear may increase your chances of MGD.
 Contact lenses may affect normal functioning of meibomian glands and cause abnormalities in your tear film.
-Eye Makeup

 Eyeliner and other eye makeup can clog meibomian gland openings.
 Not removing your makeup before bed increases the risk of MGD.